 The Update Client feature is used to select and apply a different UI Package file to the Orchid Core VMS client machine.
-This would allow for a quick and easy user interface update (without the need for a completely new installer), or for the selection of a different language for the Orchid Core VMS user interface.
+This would allow for a quick and easy user interface update (without the need for a completely new installer).